-You can configure Informatica Address Verification to include the Postal Address Code (PAC) in the validated output for Austria addresses.
-To enable address enrichments for Austria, you must install the latest supplementary address database for Austria and include the corresponding unlock code in the SetConfig.xml file.
+You can configure Informatica Address Verification to include unique identification codes in the output for valid Austria addresses.
+To enable address enrichments for Austria, install the latest supplementary address database for Austria and include the corresponding unlock code in the SetConfig.xml file.